 I like to think that everyone makes mistakes in life, especially with money.
 The important part is to learn from these mistakes whether they are yours or someone else’s.
 Read on to find out more about this bloggers mistakes with credit card debt.

-People can usually find me at my website, which is karpiakcaravan.com
+People can find me at my website, savoteur.com

-When I was in college, I let my credit card spending get away from me.
+In college, I let my credit card spending get away from me.
 With my car loan, car insurance, and credit card spending, I quickly found myself in 13k debt.
-I was 18 years old when I took on the car loan and two years later I managed to rack up 5k in credit card spending.
+I was 18 years old when I took on the car loan, and two years later I managed to rack up 5k in credit card spending.

-I would have been much more responsible with my money and focused on building up my credit rating not destroying it.
-Instead of chasing the latest shiny toys or taking expensive weekend vacations, I would have lived within my means and not purchased anything unless I could afford to pay for all of it.
+I would have been much more responsible with my money and focused on building up my credit rating, not destroying it.
+Instead of chasing the latest shiny toys or taking expensive weekend vacations, I would have lived within my means and not purchased anything unless I could afford to pay for everything.

 I would say, don’t ever spend more than you make.
 Live within your means and set a budget and stick to it.
 And focus on building up your credit rating because if you’re good with money now, it will only get better as you get older.

 I learned just how valuable my credit rating was and spent a decade fixing it.
 I would’ve saved up for what I wanted instead of using my credit card.
 Save money to buy those things and wait until you have the cash rather than putting it on your credit card.
-That way there is no surprise at how much something actually costs.
-It takes discipline, but if you always pay off the balance before interest is added then it’s really not that hard.
+That way, there is no surprise at how much something costs.
+It takes discipline, but it’s not that hard if you consistently pay off the balance before interest is added.

 I would’ve just lived within my means and not spent more than I had.
 My biggest mistake was not accounting for how much I’d spend.
 Don’t buy what you can’t afford, it always comes back to haunt you in the long run.